UniversalDependencies/UD_Ruuli-RDT/README.md

 All sentences were converted from interlinear glossed text into CoNLL-U format using a custom conversion script.
 The syntactic relations were subsequently manually annotated following the UD framework.

-Sentences from written texts and conversations were shuffled.
+Sentences from written texts and conversations were shuffled to anonymize the data.

 # Genre Classification

-* Fiction: sentence IDs start with `film`
+* Movie subtitles: sentence IDs start with `film`
-* Grammar: sentence IDs start with `grammar`
+* Examples from the grammatical sketch: sentence IDs start with `grammar`
-* Nonfiction: sentence IDs start with `nonfiction`
+* Factual Prose: sentence IDs start with `nonfiction`
-* Spoken: sentence IDs start with `conversation`
+* Spoken (incl. conversations, oral folktales, and biographic monologue): sentence IDs start with `conversation`

 # Acknowledgments